coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 Our static analysis tools' parsers can now handle this syntax.
 This means that this application *requires* Ruby version 2.3.0 or later to run.

+When making new tests, if you need to modify the setup or teardown methods for a test class, please use callbacks instead of overwrites; i.e.  use "setup do" instead of "def setup."
+This preserves any changes to those methods that may have been made in test_helper.rb.

 ### Javascript

 There is a small amount of application-specific client-side Javascript;